lipinskipawel/football-server/README.md

 - [api]
 - [app]
+- [auth]
+- [domain]

+The `domain` module is where the logic of the server is developed.
 The `api` module defines every object that the server understands.
 Those objects are the API and must be used after successful connection to the server.
-The `app` module contains the server code and the main class to start the server.
+The `app` module contains the websocket server code and the main class to start the server.
+It also starts the second server (HTTP) from the `auth` module. `auth` contains logic related to authorization.
 Please refer to the documentation of each module for mode information.

 [api]: ./api

 [app]: ./app

+[app]: ./auth

+[app]: ./domain

 ### Football game